ilesinge/shabda/README.md

 DJMF
 ====

-A tool to fetch random samples based on given words, for use in impro sessions on instruments such as Tidal Cycles.
+A tool to fetch random samples from Freesound based on given words, for use in impro sessions on instruments such as Tidal Cycles.

 Install
 -------